robloxarchiver/dx9lua/README.md

 # DX9WARE Snippets for Lua
 This VSCode extension adds snippets for DX9WARE Lua.
 Currently has support for all major functions, and some undocumented functions.

-Here is a horrible demo!
+Here is a horrible demo as I do not know what to demo!
+If anyone would like to contribute a good demo please go ahead!
 ![](https://github.com/RobloxArchiver/dx9lua/blob/main/images/demo.gif)

 Created and Maintained by RobloxArchiver.
 The git is OPEN to contributions!